-- Save Settings to Use this option to save the current router Local Hard Drive: configuration settings to a file on the hard disk of the computer you are using.
+Save Settings to Use this option to save the current router Local Hard Drive: configuration settings to a file on the hard disk of the computer you are using.
 First, click the Save button.
-You will then see a file dialog, where you can select a location and file name for the settings. - Local Hard Drive: router configuration settings.
+You will then see a file dialog, where you can select a location and file name for the settings.

+Load Settings from Use this option to load previously saved Local Hard Drive: router configuration settings.
 First, use the Browse control to find a previously save file of configuration settings.
-Then, click the Load button to transfer those settings to the router. - Restore to Factory Default Settings: This option will restore all configuration settings back to the settings that were in effect at the time the router was shipped from the factory.
+Then, click the Load button to transfer those settings to the router.

+Restore to Factory This option will restore all configuration Default Settings: settings back to the settings that were in effect at the time the router was shipped from the factory.
 Any settings that have not been saved will be lost, including any rules that you have created.
 If you want to save the current router configuration settings, use the Save button above.